hl2vr/hl2vr.github.io/_pages/manual.md

 To enter a vehicle, press either hand's trigger (while not holding anything) near the vehicle.

 You can accelerate and steer your vehicles with the left (off-hand) stick.
 Press the left stick in to activate the jeep's boost.
+(Due to a quirk in SteamVR bindings, controllers with capacitive sticks will require users to *completely let go of the stick and remove their thumb* in order to disengage the boost.)
 The right A button activates the jeep's handbrake.

 If the vehicle is equipped with a weapon, use your primary hand to aim the weapon and press the trigger to fire it.
 If available, you can activate alt fire via the right B button.